cameraui/sdk/go/docs/api/sensor.md

 ## type LicensePlateDetector

-LicensePlateDetector is implemented by plugins that perform license plate detection and OCR on pre\-cropped vehicle regions.
+LicensePlateDetector is implemented by plugins that perform license plate detection and OCR.

 	type LicensePlateDetector interface {
 	    // ModelSpec declares the expected input dimensions and trigger labels.
 The
 	    // runtime scales frames to match.
 	    ModelSpec() ModelSpec
-	    // DetectLicensePlates analyzes a batch of pre-cropped, pre-scaled vehicle
+	    // DetectLicensePlates analyzes a batch of frames pre-scaled to the ModelSpec
+	    // input: normally a vehicle region cropped by the upstream object detector,
+	    // but the whole scene when no decoded frame is available.
+Must return exactly
-	    // regions and must return exactly one LicensePlateResult per input frame,
-	    // in the same order.
+	    // one result per input frame, in the same order.
 	    DetectLicensePlates(frames []VideoFrameData) ([]LicensePlateResult, error)
 	}